djeada/Proste-Projekty/src/python/zombie_apocalypse/README.md

 ## Requirements

-To run this project locally you will need:
+To run this project locally, you will need:

 * Python 3.8+
+* Pygame library

 No additional libraries or packagaes are needed!

 ## Installation

 1. Download the code repository from GitHub:

 ```Bash
 git clone https://github.com/djeada/Proste-Projekty.git
 ```